Ever wonder what the most beautiful places in Portugal are? Wonder no more, I’m sharing the top 14!

 Once you get to the island, you’ll be taken along a path past several tantalizing cafes, bars, and restaurants serving fresh seafood and local Portuguese delicacies.
 Whether you want a tasty lunch or just a quick snack, there are plenty of food options for everyone.

 Tavira Island is a nature reserve, so you’ll find nothing but clean conditions when you arrive with clear, turquoise waters.
 The beach itself is an endless stretch of pristine, golden sand.

 There are tons of sunbeds and lounging options to make your beach time totally relaxing.
 It’s everything you need for a picture-perfect beach day!

 I hope you’ve found this list of the 14 most beautiful places in Portugal helpful!
 As you can see, Portugal is full of incredible destinations, so you’ll have plenty of opportunities to discover your own gems along the way.

 As always, if you decide to hit up any of these spots be sure to tag me on insta @wtfab.

 Psst, planning a trip to Portugal?
 Pin this Most Beautiful Places in Portugal post for later!

-Looking for more inspo?
-Explore more of my travel content here.
+Looking for more Portugal content?
+Explore my other travel guides here.